rikhuijzer/SIRUS.jl/docs/src/implementation-overview.md

 The second step is more important and more involved.
 As said before, the second step is to remove the least important linear combinations of other rules.
-An example of this is shown in the original paper (Bénard et al., [2021](http://proceedings.mlr.press/v130/benard21a.html), Table 3 (the second) in Section 4 _Post-treatment Illustration_ of the Supplementary PDF), which we repeat here:
+An example of this is shown in the original paper (Bénard et al., [2021](http://proceedings.mlr.press/v130/benard21a.html), Table 3 (the second) in Section 4 _Post-treatment Illustration_ of the Supplementary PDF), which is repeated here:

 Rule Number | If Clause | Then | Else | Remove | Reason
 --- | --- | --- | --- | --- | ---